-Attending the entirety of your session is the beginning of a successful start here at UCLA.
+Attending the entire session is the beginning of a successful start here at UCLA.
 Each day is full of activities that will assist you in learning everything there is to know about the campus, from what courses to take, to how to best get involved.

 With that in mind, it is our hope that you will take advantage of everything that is offered at Orientation.
 Failure to attend or participate in any part of your session is your own responsibility, and can jeopardize proper academic advising and course enrollment.

 EARLY ARRIVAL - CONNECT TO OTHER NEW UCLA STUDENTS